HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 #### Reason #1: Editing the data tables

 For the demographic data, which, in this map appears as the orange-red gradient, the cartographer wanted to show all people who might require specific transit infrastructure, such as elevators.
-This means they needed to _combine_ population statistics from two census tables: `population with abulatory difficulties` _and_ `population under age 5`, but display them on the same map.
+This means they needed to _combine_ population statistics from two census tables and put them on one map: `population with abulatory difficulties` _and_ `population under age 5`.

 If this cartographer had been using a tool like Social Explorer to generate their maps, rather than downloading and editing the datasets on their desktop, they would have had to export prerendered maps of each demographic separately, which would have looked like this: